hamza3256/Revolut-Backend-Test/README.md

 ---

-### Clients:
+### Customers:
-Creat a client: `POST` to `/clients` with body of form:
+Creat a customer: `POST` to `/customers` with body of form:
 ```
 {
-    "name": "The name of the client",
+    "name": "The name of the customer",
-    "surname": "The surname of the client"
+    "surname": "The surname of the customer"
 }
 ```